 One way to find these companies is by looking at several key metrics and financial ratios, many of which are crucial in the value stock selection process.
 Let’s put Archer-Daniels-Midland Company ADM stock into this equation and find out if it is a good choice for value-oriented investors right now, or if investors subscribing to this methodology should look elsewhere for top picks:

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 compares in at about 19.9.
-If we focus on the stock’s long-term PE trend, the current level puts Archer-Daniels-Midland’s current PE ratio marginally above its midpoint (which is 17.4) over the past five years.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 compares in at about 17.7.
+If we focus on the stock’s long-term PE trend, the current level puts Archer-Daniels-Midland’s current PE ratio slightly below its midpoint (which is 16.9) over the past five years.

-Further, the stock’s PE also compares favorably with the sector’s trailing twelve months PE ratio, which stands at 20.8.
+Further, the stock’s PE compares favorably with the sector’s trailing twelve months PE ratio, which stands at 18.4.
 At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

-We should also point out that Archer-Daniels-Midland has a forward PE ratio (price relative to this year’s earnings) of just 14.7, so it is fair to say that a slightly more value-oriented path may be ahead for Archer-Daniels-Midland’s stock in the near term too.
+Nonetheless, we should also point out that Archer-Daniels-Midland has a forward PE ratio (price relative to this year’s earnings) of just 11.9, so it is fair to say that a slightly more value-oriented path may be ahead for Archer-Daniels-Midland’s stock in the near term too.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

 Right now, Archer-Daniels-Midland has a P/S ratio of about 0.4.
-This is substantially lower than the S&P 500 average, which comes in at 3.3 right now.
-Also, as we can see in the chart below, this is slightly below the highs for this stock in particular over the past few years.
+This is substantially lower than the S&P 500 average, which comes in at 3.2 right now.
+Also, as we can see in the chart below, this is somewhat below the highs for this stock in particular over the past few years.

 Broad Value Outlook

-In aggregate, Archer-Daniels-Midland currently has a Value Style Score of B, putting it into the top 40% of all stocks we cover from this look.
+In aggregate, Archer-Daniels-Midland currently has a Value Style Score of A, putting it into the top 20% of all stocks we cover from this look.
 This makes ADM a solid choice for value investors.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been encouraging.
-The current quarter has seen three estimates go higher in the past sixty days and one lower, while the full year estimate has seen four upward and no downward revisions in the same time period.
+Meanwhile, the company’s recent earnings estimates have been disappointing.
+The current quarter has seen one estimate go higher in the past sixty days and none lower, while the full year estimate has seen one upward and two downward revisions in the same time period.

-This has had a favorable impact on the consensus estimate, as the current quarter consensus estimate has increased nearly 10.3% in the past two months, while the full year estimate has risen about 4.1%.
+This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate declined nearly 16% in the past two months, while the full year estimate has slipped 1.9%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Archer Daniels Midland Company Price and Consensus